apache/flink/docs/libs/gelly_guide.md

 // register an aggregator
 parameters.registerAggregator("sumAggregator", new LongSumAggregator());

-// run the vertex-centric iteration, also passing the configuration parameters Graph<Long, Double, Double> result =
+// run the scatter-gather iteration, also passing the configuration parameters Graph<Long, Double, Double> result =
-			graph.runVertexCentricIteration(
+			graph.runScatterGatherIteration(
 			new VertexUpdater(), new Messenger(), maxIterations, parameters);

 // user-defined functions